trufflesuite/trufflesuite.com/src/tutorials/drizzle-and-contract-events.md

     const message = action.event.returnValues._message
     const display = `${contract}(${contractEvent}): ${message}`

+    // NOTE: Side-effects in a reducer is an anti-pattern and is used
+    // to show the contract event is available and left as an exercise
-    // present the alert message
+    // to the reader to implement.
+    //
     toast.success(display, { position: toast.POSITION.TOP_RIGHT })
+    console.log('action', action)
+    console.log('extracted info', display)

-    // if your app needs to modify it's state on this event,
+    // Shape your piece of state here
-    // you would put it here...and don't forget to return the new state }
+    // ...and don't forget to return it
+  }

   return state